gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 </details>

 I and the customer get an alert if the canary testing has not succeeded after an hour.
-Teleport cloud operators and the user can access the canary hostname and hostid to
+Teleport cloud operators and the customer can access the canary hostname and host_uuid to identify the broken agent.

 The rollout resumes.

-##### Failure mode 1 bis: the new version crashes, but not on the canaries
+##### Failure mode 1(b): the new version crashes, but not on the canaries

 This scenario is the same as the previous one but the Teleport agent bug only manifests on select agents.
 For example: [the agent fails to read cloud-provider specific metadata and crashes](TODO add link).

-The canaries might not select one of the affected agent and allow the update to proceed.
+The canaries might not select one of the affected agents and allow the update to proceed.
 All agents are updated, and all agents hosted on the cloud provider affected by the bug crash.
 The updaters of the affected agents will attempt to self-heal by reverting to the previous version.

-Once the previous Teleport version is running, the agent will advertise its update failed and it had to rollback.
+Once the previous Teleport version is running, the agent will advertise the update failed and that it had to rollback.
-If too many agents failed, this will block the group from transitioning from `active` to `done`, protecting the future groups from the faulty updates.
+If too many agents fail, this will block the group from transitioning from `active` to `done`, protecting the future groups from the faulty updates.

-##### Failure mode 2: the new version crashes, and the old version cannot start
+##### Failure mode 2(a): the new version crashes, and the old version cannot start

 I create a new deployment, with a broken version.
 The version is deployed to the canaries.
 The canaries attempt the update, and the new Teleport instance crashes.